PlatformCertification/Certification-IEv10.0/Platform Certification Guidance/README.md

 If multiple qualification methods included, customer need to provide the boolean_expression in method level accurately to represent the relationship between each qualification method.
 Similar with point c, if customer provide multiple conditions in gdr_qulification, the boolean_expression in gdr_qulification level also need to be inserted accurately.

 #### 2.1.2.
 Diagnosis Function Block <a name="Dia"/>
-**diagnosis_functions.diagnosis_reports.**<br>
-Customer need to pre-define all diagnosis reports at this section which need to be generated after plugin running successfully.
-For each diagnosis report, customer need to provide the corresponding report name and enable flag as inputs, please check Detail Introduction for more information.

-**diagnosis_functions.diagnosis_fixings**<br>
+**diagnosis_functions**<br>
-Customer need to pre-define desired fixing processes at this section which need to be triggered automatically to fix platform related issues after plugin running successfully.
-For each fixing actions, customer need to provide the corresponding action name and enable flag as inputs, please check Detail Introduction for more information.
+Customer need to pre-define desired detecting processes at this section which need to be triggered automatically to find platform related issues after plugin running successfully.
+For each fixing actions(all provided actions please check [Diagnosis List](#List) table), customer need to decide whether all listed diagnosis functions would be triggered during current plugin running.
+If one or few of the actions won't be triggered, customer just need to comment out the corresponding action name(s) from diagnosis_functions yaml section.
+Please check [Certification Input Attributes Detail](https://github.com/PlatformCertification/Certification-IEv10.0/blob/main/Platform%20Certification%20Guidance/Certification%20Input%20Attributes%20Detail.md) for more information.

 #### 2.1.3.
 Global Settings Block <a name="Global"/>
 **global_settings**<br>